chanhosuh/notes-on-crypto/ethereum.md

 ### Smart contract accounts (CA)

-A smart contract is essentially a computer program that is always running on the Ethereum blockchain.
-The blockchain maintains the state of the program so that it can persist balances of *ether*, the native currency of Ethereum, alongside other variables that are used in the program.
-This state is called *storage*.

-Every smart contract has an address, which allows value transfers to and from it, in addition to message calls to it from either EOAs or other smart contracts.
+A smart contract gets created by a transaction which contains all the contract bytecode in its `init` field.
+Upon creation, it is assigned an address, which allows value transfers to and from it, in addition to message calls to it from either EOAs or other smart contracts.

+The smart contract's *storage* maintains variables, such as its ether balance and others that may be used in the program.

 ## Transactions